DESTINATIONS · CALABRIA

 Religious Manuscripts – Treasures of the Diocesan Museum

 The Diocesan Museum in Gerace, also known as the Museo Diocesano di Gerace, possesses an invaluable collection of manuscripts.
-In 1996, a sensational discovery was made – beneath the covers of Latin choral books, 39 parchment fragments belonging to medieval Greek manuscripts from the 10th–12th centuries were found.
-This collection, known as “Graeca a Gerace,” is key to understanding the process of Latinisation of Calabria.
+Beneath the covers of Latin choral books, parchment fragments belonging to medieval Greek manuscripts from the 10th–12th centuries were found.
+This collection, known as “Graeca a Gerace,” is an important key to understanding the process of Latinisation of Calabria.

 The Collection of Religious Manuscripts